Iris Mittenaere Photos: See Pictures And Video Of Miss Universe 2017 Winner, A 24-Year-Old From France Who Became First European Winner In 27 Years

 Iris Mittenaere has been named the Miss Universe 2017 winner, and pictures and video of the pageant winner are now going viral as people take to the internet to learn about the beauty from France.

-Mittenaere won the crown in Sunday’s competition, beating out runner up
+Mittenaere won the crown in Sunday’s competition, beating out runner up Raquel Pélissier from Haiti.

+Beauty, grace, confidence, intelligence.
+Those are the qualities embodied by your 65th #MissUniverse, Iris Mittenaere. pic.twitter.com/ps9CWxfuM7

 As her official biography noted, Iris Mitenaere is pursuing a degree in dental surgery when she’s not competing in pageants.